zorael/pellx_monitor/README.md

 Monitor and error-reporter of a PellX pellets burner.

 Intended to be run on a Raspberry Pi connected via GPIO to terminal 1 and 2 on the controller board of a PellX burner.
-The connection between said terminals is closed when the machine is not in an error state, and opens on error and on power failure.
+The connection between said terminals is closed when the machine is running normally and opens when it is in an error state (including power failures).

 Notifications are sent as short emails via [Batsign](https://batsign.me).